-• • • DRINKING WATER AND LEAD
+● ● DRINKING WATER AND LEAD

 Exposure to lead, if present, can cause serious health effects in all age groups, especially for pregnant women and young children.
 Infants and children who drink water containing lead could have decreases in IQ and attention span and increases in learning and behavior problems.
-Lead exposure among women who are pregnant increases prenatal risks.
-Lead exposure among women who later become pregnant has similar risks if lead stored in the mother's bones is released during pregnancy.
-Recent science suggests that adults who drink water containing lead have increased risks of heart disease, high blood pressure, kidney or nervous system problems.
+The children of women who are exposed to lead before or during pregnancy can have increased risk of these adverse health effects.
+Adults can have increased risks of heart disease, high blood pressure, kidney or nervous system problems.

 Lead in drinking water is primarily from materials and components associated with service lines and home plumbing.
 There are no known lead service lines in our water distribution system.
-We are responsible for providing high quality drinking water, but we cannot control the variety of materials used in plumbing components.
+We are responsible for providing high quality drinking water and removing lead pipes, but we cannot control the variety of materials used in plumbing components in your home.
 You share the responsibility for protecting yourself and your family from the lead in your home plumbing.
 You can take responsibility by identifying and removing lead materials within your home plumbing and taking steps to reduce your family's risk.
-Before drinking, flush your pipes for several minutes by running your tap, taking a shower, doing laundry or a load of dishes.
-You can also use a filter certified to remove lead from drinking water.
+Before drinking tap water, flush your pipes for several minutes by running your tap, taking a shower, doing laundry or a load of dishes.
+You can also use a filter certified by an American National Standards Institute accredited certifier to remove lead from drinking water.
 Information about lead in drinking water, testing methods, and steps you can take to minimize exposure is available at www.epa.gov/safewater/lead.

 As previously reported in 2018, we completed an inventory of lead user service lines (LUSL) in our system and there are no known pipelines and connectors between water mains and meters made of lead.
 Our policy is to remove and replace any LUSL promptly if it is discovered during pipeline repair and/or maintenance.